 This year the National Park Service in the United States turns 100.
 This is the first in a series of blogs celebrating the rich heritage of the national parks and examining many of the United States’ most iconic destinations.

-Located mostly in Northwestern Wyoming and parts of Montana and Idaho, Yellowstone National Park is perhaps the most famous of all the national parks in the United States.
 Made a national park in 1872, Yellowstone is not only the country’s first national park, but also the first in the world.
 Known for its volcanic landscape and spouting geysers, the most famous of which of course is Old Faithful, Yellowstone is a must see destination for any park lover.
 With a high concentration of mammals like bears, wolves, elk, and bison, just to name a few, and all of the other naturally occurring wonders like petrified forests, hot springs, and mud pots, it is no wonder the park sees millions of visitors annually.